Mohit-Pandey113/Project_1-Snake-Water-and-Gun-Game/README.md

 Computer will ask if you want to play again.

 High scores are saved in a file (high_score.txt) until you reset them.

+Winning Conditions:
+For snake and water, snake will win
+For water and gun, water will win
+For gun and snake, gun will win

 Key Learning
 While developing this project, I faced a challenge with storing and displaying the high score.
 Initially, I could not find a solution that fit my program structure.
 After experimentation and problem-solving, I implemented a custom solution using file handling, which taught me an important lesson: